AshRouth/SOC/_motions/Failure of COP 26 GPEW Response to ‘climate genocide’.markdown

 At the conclusion of COP26 some national representatives used the expression: “this is a death sentence for my people”.

+The

-The [Note from SOC - Synopsis word limit reached]
+Note from SOC - Synopsis word limit reached
+{:.alert .d-inline-block .alert-primary}

 ## Motion